phpoldialogue/phpoldialogue/README.md

 :scroll: This repository and the tiny web applications hosted with github are made with privacy in mind.
 No personally identifiable information is collected or stored by the applications.

+⚡ We forked a couple of political quizzes we found online with permissive license so we can add a small branding.
+We plan to partly include the generated result image as part of the our Discord membership screening process.

 <!--
 **phpoldialogue/phpoldialogue** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.